danrobi11/mpv-appimage/README.md

 This AppImage bundles all necessary dependencies and should run on most Linux distributions, including those based on musl.

 Compatibility with AppImageLauncher may vary.
 Consider using AM instead.

-This AppImage is built against FUSE 3.x for filesystem support.

 ### Acknowledgments